 2. The Olympia Theatre: Where “La Môme” Gave Legendary Performances

-The Olympia is so associated with the legend of Piaf that it has been known to hold hommages to her in the past, including a thematic musical that offered renditions of some of her most beloved songs.
-Only a short walk from the Palais Opera Garnier, the venue is well worth a visit- even if you just take in the vintage facade and admire the photos of legendary acts plastered on the walls around the box office.
+The Olympia is so associated with the legend of Piaf that it has staged hommages to her in the past, including a thematic musical that offered renditions of some of her most beloved songs.
+Only a short walk from the Palais Opera Garnier, the venue is well worth a visit- even if you just take in the vintage facade and admire the photos of legendary performers plastered on the walls around the box office.

 - Getting There: 28 Boulevard des Capucines, 9th arrondissement

 3. The Place Edith Piaf– and Its Controversial Statue

 Very few visitors bother to venture to the eastern edge of Paris known as the Porte de Bagnolet.
 Residential and apparently uneventful, it’s not an area that’s exactly brimming with tourist attractions.
 Yet for Piaf enthusiasts, it’s an essential stop: home to the Place Edith Piaf and the contemporary statue that graces its center.